KDE/digikam-doc/image_editor/colors_tools.rst

 .. note::

-    Another important tool called **Levels Adjust** supports exposure correction and also enables you to save and load the level settings so they cab be applied to multiple photographs.
+    Another important tool called **Levels Adjust** supports exposure correction and also enables you to save and load the level settings so they can be applied to multiple photographs.
 This can be useful if your camera or scanner often makes the same mistakes and so you regularly want to apply the same corrections.
 See the dedicated :ref:`Levels Adjust <color_levels>` section of the manual for more information.
 The **Curves Adjust** tool, described in the :ref:`Curves Adjust <color_curves>` section of the manual, provides an even more powerful way of correcting exposures.

 .. _color_hsl: